-By now, most people have got the memo.
+By now, most everyone has gotten the memo.
 With few exceptions, in today’s job market, no job seeker should be without a LinkedIn account.

 Your profile serves as your digital calling card; knowing how to make it work for you can make you stand out among an increasingly crowded job-market.
 Read on to discover 10 tips that will help you perfect your profile and start reaping the professional benefits.